CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 final SNPs detected in all other samples.
 See :ref:`cmd-ref-snp-filter`.

-The sensitivity of the SNP filtering can be controlled with parameters in the configuration file by setting values in ``RemoveAbnormalSnp_ExtraParams``.
+The sensitivity of the SNP filtering can be controlled with parameters in the configuration file by setting values in ``FilterRegions_ExtraParams``.
 You can control the length of end-of-contig trimming, dense region window size, and maximum snps allowed within the window.
 See :ref:`configuration-label`.